Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 Use chatbots live and sales chat to help solve initial queries

 Automated bots are software engines that help answer basic and complex user queries instead of a live sales agent.
 Power them with the help of artificial intelligence (AI) and you have today’s modern chatbots being used by enterprises.

-They can be used to serve consumers looking to research further about the brand and its offerings.
-Such a bot can be used in various ways:
+They can serve consumers looking to research further about the brand and its offerings.
+You can use such a bot in various ways:

-- A chatbot can be used to deliver standardized welcome messages and inform the customers about operational hours.
+- A chatbot can deliver standardized welcome messages and inform the customers about operational hours.
 This would be a lot like the Welcome campaign we talked about in our lead nurturing

 - You can also program a chatbot to answer basic queries with pre-fed answers.
 For any advanced queries, the chatbot can take the user’s email address along with the query and send it to a sales agent.